moviefan322/spanish-app/zNest.md

 Also, Nest.js has a built in NotFoundException that you can use to throw an error if an entity is not found.
 Other Exceptions can be found here: https://docs.nestjs.com/exception-filters

+note about Exception errors:
+They only work with HTTP protocols, so if you are using a different protocol, you will need to create your own exceptions.

 Also note the params for update, we use the Partial type to make all of the fields optional with the attrs param.

 11 - Writing more controllers